0E9B061F/0E9B061F.github.io/src/posts/site-update-2023-03-25-improved-layout-and-future-ideas.md

 ---
-title: ":partying_face: Site Update: Improved Layout, Observations and Future Ideas"
+title: ":partying_face: Site Update: Improved Layout, Plus Observations and Plans"
 desc: Describes an update to the site, future ideas for development, and observations on emojis.
 ---